 It was Ambler's first hotel.

-The land that's next to the railroad during the 1860s was owned by Jonathan Lukens who was creating a real estate boom in the borough.
-He purchased a coal yard near his property, and sold the remainder to Jacob Lugar, who bought the stones from an old mill at Main Street and Tennis Avenue for the construction and foundation of a small public house on Butler Pike.
+The land next to the railroad during the 1860s was owned by Jonathan Lukens, who was creating a real estate boom in the borough.
+He purchased a coal yard near his property, and the sold land to Jacob Lugar.
+Lugar bought the stones from an old mill at Main St. and Tennis Ave. for the construction and foundation of a small public house on Butler Pike.
+The footprint of the property now contains several businesses, including The Pizza Box, a framing shop and a gutter company.

-Unfortunately, Jacob was sold out by the sheriff, and the property was bought by James Wampole of North Wales.
-Like Lugar, Wampole was also sold out by the sheriff in 1875.
-The hotel was purchased by Jacob Hoover for his friend William Acuff.
+Unfortunately, Jacob had financial problems and the sheriff took the property.
+It was then purchased by James Wampole of North Wales.
+Like Lugar, Wampole was also foreclosed upon by the sheriff in 1875.
+The hotel was then purchased by Jacob Hoover for his friend William Acuff.

-As the valuation increased, Samuel ended up selling the property to John D. Cooper for $27,500.
-John made a large profit in its sale that he sold the property to William C. Blackburn (-1900).
+As it increased in value, Samuel sold the property to John D. Cooper for $27,500.
+John made a large profit on its sale to William C. Blackburn (-1900).
 Between the 1890s and the early 20th century, the hotel was known as "Hotel Ambler."

 When William died in a horrific train wreck in Hatfield, his son Irvin H. Blackburn (1863-1942) took over the hotel business.